LordMoMA/LordMoMA/README.md

 - 🔭 I’m currently working on a distributed log service like Kafka.
 - 🌱 I’m revisiting the fundamentals of computer science by learning Nand2Tetris, Redis source code and cyber security in Kali Linux.
-- 🦅 I'm comfortable with Python & JavaScript for data structure and algorithms and Golang for backend development.
-- 😜 I can build complex React apps but I am more passionate for backend engineering.
 - 👯 I have mananged an engineering org of 6 people, and I think the only way to stay sharp in engineering is personally getting hands dirty now and then.
 - 💬 Ask me about software architecure, system design & data-intensive applications & AWS.